eedward3/Opera-Company-IRS-990-Merge/README.md

   * "Opera_Companies_List_2017" can be found in this repository.
   * "Opera_Companies_No_Financials_List_2017" can be found in this repository
   * "Opera_Companies_Canada_List_2017" can be found in this repository
+  * "Merged_Opera_Dataset_by_EIN" can be found in this repository.
+Note: this dataset is the result of running the script.
 4. Author(s) Names (or person responsible for collecting the data):
   * Emily Edwards
   * Jonathan Cain